BlueCutOfficial/css-modules-to-scoped-css/README.md

 #### ii.
 Alternatives in ember-scoped-css

-`{{scoped-class}}` helper we be used to pass a local class from the parent component to the child component, which results in something similar to the former `{{local-class}}`.
-The approach is still very different: the scoped class is passed in from the component that defines it (rather than any component can retrieve the scoped class from anywhere given the path), and since only components have their CSS scoped, we can't use that helper from outside a component (because outside a component we are not in a CSS module with scoped classes to pass in).
+`{{scoped-class}}` helper can be used to pass a local class from the parent component to the child component, which results in something similar to the former `{{local-class}}`.
+The approach is still very different: the scoped class is passed in from the component that defines it (rather than any component can retrieve the scoped class from anywhere given the path), and since only components have their CSS scoped, we can't use that helper from outside a component (because outside a component there is no CSS module with scoped classes to pass in).

-CSS variables: instead of relying on `@values`, we can try to rework the styles with [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_cascading_variables/Using_CSS_custom_properties) (also called CSS variables) directly.
+Instead of relying on `@values`, we can try to rework the styles with [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_cascading_variables/Using_CSS_custom_properties) (also called CSS variables) directly.

 ### 6. Classic cascading _versus_ providing layers